Flatbread anyone?? Trust us when we say YOU want THIS…

 - Store bought flatbread or pizza shell

-- Steak – We used New York strip today.
+- Steak – We used New York strip today but you can use any other steak of your choice.

 - Olive oil